Ormiston

 Ormiston is a village in East Lothian, Scotland, near Tranent, Humbie, Pencaitland and Cranston, located on the north bank of the River Tyne at an elevation of about 276 ft.

 The village was the first planned village in Scotland, founded in 1735 by John Cockburn (1685–1758), one of the initiators of the Agricultural Revolution.

 Name

-The word Ormiston is derived from a half mythical Anglian settler called Ormr, meaning 'serpent' or 'snake'.
+The word Ormiston is derived from a half mythical Norwegian Viking settler called Ormr, meaning 'serpent' or 'snake'.
 'Ormres' family had possession of the land during the 12th and 13th centuries.
 Ormiston or 'Ormistoun' is not an uncommon surname, and Ormr also survives in some English placenames such as Ormskirk and Ormesby.

 The latter part of the name, formerly spelt 'toun', is likely to descend from its Northumbrian Old English and later Scots meaning as 'farmstead' or 'farm and outbuildings' rather than the meaning 'town'.

 There was an "Ormiston" in Berwickshire, near Linton, where the legend of the Worm of Linton was related to land ownership by Lord Somerville and Lord Lindsay.
 The Cockburn family may have brought the name from the Berwickshire "Ormiston" to the East Lothian location in the 14th-century.